2021 All-Ireland Senior Hurling Championship

 The 2021 All-Ireland Senior Hurling Championship (SHC) was the 134th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament, since its establishment in 1887.
 The competition began on 26 June and ended on 22 August 2021.

 Antrim, having won the 2020 Joe McDonagh Cup, returned to the Leinster Championship for the first time since the 2015 competition.
 Limerick entered the competition as the defending champion.

 The final was played on 22 August 2021 at Croke Park in Dublin, between Limerick and Cork, in what was their first ever meeting in a final.
 Limerick won the match with a display that is regarded by many to be one of the greatest performances by a team in an All-Ireland Final.
 Limerick showed immense dominance in the first half opening a 13-point gap, the scores 3–18 to 1–11 at the interval.
 This dominance would continue in the second half in more subdued fashion but Limerick still managed to extend their lead to 16 by the final whistle, the full time score 3–32 to 1–22.
 This was the first time that Limerick won consecutive editions of this competition, the team's an overall tenth tenth title, as well as a third title in four seasons.

 Cork's Patrick Horgan was the championship's top scorer with 0–54.

-Limerick captain Declan Hannon became only the second captain after the legendary Christy Ring to lift the Liam MacCarthy Cup on three separate occasions.
+Limerick captain Declan Hannon became only the second captain after Christy Ring to lift the Liam MacCarthy Cup on three occasions.